Automated Deployment of PHP Applications using git

 #4: Setup Live Webserver

-Now I install WordPress on my server.
+Now I install Wordpress on my server.
 I SSH to my server.
 There my website directory is /home/saintsjd/www.
 I need to remove this folder so I backup everything in this directory.
 Then I remove it and recreate it using git clone.
 I type:

 rm -rf /home/saintsjd/www